MicrosoftDocs/azure-docs/articles/migrate/tutorial-assess-import.md

 ## Import the server information

-After adding information to the CSV template, import the servers into Azure Migrate Server Assessment.
+After adding information to the CSV template, import the servers into Server Assessment.

 1. In Azure Migrate, in **Discover machines**, go to the completed template.
 2. Select **Import**.